 When Should I Visit?

 Different seasons bring unique opportunities to explore, as well as their own challenges.
-Check weather forecasts before your visit here.
+Check the weather forecast before visiting the park.

 Spring comes a bit late to the high desert of southern Idaho.
 At Craters of the Moon, winter snowpack may last into early May and often the loop road is not open for use until mid-April.
 April and May can still see snowstorms that temporarily close the loop road, snow on many of the trails, and closure of the caves due to hazardous ice.
 Temperatures can vary from warm to cold during the daytime to cold during the night.
 Camping facilities and services are limited at this time.
 From mid to late-June, the wildflower bloom at the monument is at its peak.
 Longer hikes into the wilderness are recommended during this period of moderate temperatures.

 Summers can be described as warm to hot during the day with rapid cooling during the evening that leads to chilly nights.
 Trail hiking is best planned during the morning hours with a visit to the cool inside of a cave recommended for the afternoons.
-Daytime temperatires often exceed 80°F and the surface of the dark lava rocks can reach up to 170°F. Visitation peaks during this period, but most attractions can still be enjoyed, and solitude is still available to those who seek it.
+Daytime temperatures usually exceed 80°F (27°C) and the surface of the dark lava rocks can reach up to 170°F (76°C).
+Visitation peaks during this period, but most attractions can still be enjoyed, and solitude is still available to those who seek it.
 The campground generally fills by the evening on most nights.

 Temperatures cool down during this period and the lack of wind can make this some of the most ideal weather during the entire year.
 Summer crowds are gone, making it an ideal time to see the monument on your own.
 This is a good time for backpacking into the wilderness area of the monument.
 Campsites are easy to find, and water and facilities in the campground are available into October, depending on the low nighttime temperatures.
 Aspen in the mountain areas to the north of the monument take on autumn colors during this time.